akonecki/CodingProjects/ctci/iteration1/chapter7/README.md

 #### Problem Discussion
 - if all ants go the same direction then they will never collide
-- decision of each ant for their direction is mutually exclusive from each other.
+- decision of each ant for their direction is independent from each other.
 - a line segment a ant only has two directions say left or right.
 - all three ant selecting left is 1/2 and 1/2 and 1/2 or all ants selecting right is 1/2 and 1/2 and 1/2.
 - for three ants this is 1/8 + 1/8 = 1/4